brandongregory/dndhelp/src/5e-character-creation/index.md

 ---
 layout: table-of-contents.njk
 meta_title: "DnD 5e Character Creation"
-meta_description: "Basic tips and clarifications for character creation in DnD 5e"
+meta_description: "Need some info on what general roles your character can play or what each class does?
+Check out these basic tips and clarifications for character creation in DnD"
 author: "Brandon Gregory"
 section_name: character-creation
 tags: ['main-page']
-eleventyExcludeFromCollections: true
 date: Last Modified
 ---

-Need some info on what general roles your character can play or what each class does?
-Check out these articles.
+{{ meta_description }}